Skip to content

 2. The runtime — metacore-kernel

-The kernel is a Go library you embed in any HTTP server (Gin, Chi, Echo, stdlib).
+The kernel is a Go library you embed in a Fiber server.
 It owns:

 • Dynamic CRUD.
-A generic store reads the manifest's tables[] and serves list / get / create / update / delete over REST.
-Pagination, sort and filter come for free.
+A generic store reads the manifest's models[] and serves list / get / create / update / delete over REST.
+Pagination, sort, filter, relation filters, group-by and aggregations come for free.

 • Permissions.
 Two layers: capability checks (does the addon have db:write on this table?) and per-user resource permissions (does this user have tickets.create?).
 Both enforced at every call.